Company1TDDC88-2024/RBI/Camera/queue-detection-acap/README.md

 #### Build the application

-Standing in the consume-consolidated-track folder, run the following command:
+Standing in the queue-detection-acap folder, run the following command:

 ```sh
 docker build --build-arg ARCH=<ARCH> --tag queue-detection-acap .